-Dr. Soomekh educates that early diagnosis and treatment of a bunion are the keys to successful treatment, faster recovery and painless lifestyle.
+Dr. Soomekh educates his patients that early diagnosis and treatment of a bunion are the keys to successful treatment, faster recovery and painless lifestyle.

 Conservative treatments rely on their ability to accommodate a bunion deformity.
 This can be achieved by wearing appropriate shoes with a wide toe box.
 If the shoe has room for the protruding bone, there can be less pain and discomfort.
 Any painful calluses can be removed in the office and will need to be maintained, as they will return.
 Toe spacers can alleviate the pressure of the big toe upon the 2nd toe.
 Padding over the bunion bump can take the pressure off the area.
 Ice and anti-inflammatories can reduce the irritation when there is a flare.
 Custom molded orthotics can be made as an important tool to slow the progression of the bunion and prevent recurrence after bunion surgery.